keyboardDrummer/typeless/README.md

 function fibonacciUser() {
   fibonacci(
-  // After the opening paranthesis, Typeless will suggest calling fibonacci with either 2 or 3.
+  // After the opening parenthesis, Typeless will suggest calling fibonacci with either 2 or 3.
 }
 ```